 Morning routines have become very popular these days.
-Every other YouTuber or blogger, especially the one who creates content on the topic of personal development, has made a video or written about morning routines.
+Every other YouTuber or blogger, especially the one who creates content on personal development, has made a video or written about morning routines.

-A routine is basically an organized set of activities.
+A routine is an organized set of activities.
 Waking up early is a part of a routine.
-In that post, I have not said that you have to follow a particular morning routine.
+I have not said that you have to follow a particular morning routine in that post.

 Morning Routines are Overrated

 Okay, let’s get straight to the point.
-The topic of morning routine only sounds good for a video or a blog post.
+The topic of morning routine only sounds suitable for a video or a blog post.
 In reality, morning routines are overrated.

-Morning routine contents are attractive to most people because they assume that by following a certain routine, they will become successful in life.
-The content creators present their videos or articles in such a way that people have no choice but to consume them.
+Morning routine contents are attractive to most people because they assume that they will become successful by following a specific routine.
+The content creators present their videos or articles so that people have no choice but to consume them.

 How many times have you seen videos or read articles with titles like these: